V1T: large-scale mouse V1 response prediction using a Vision Transformer: Results

-A common practice to improve performance of machine learning models is ensemble learning, including for neural response prediction~\cite{willeke2022sensorium, franke2022state}.
-Following the procedure in \citet{franke2022state}, we trained 10 models with different random seed initializations and selected the 5 best models based on their validation performance.
+As demonstrated in the Sensorium Challenge~\citep{sensorium2022presentation} and \citet{franke2022state}, ensemble learning is a common approach to improve neural predictive models.
+Following the procedure in \citet{franke2022state}, we trained 10 models with different random seeds and selected the 5 best models based on their validation performance.
 The average of the selected models constituted the output of the ensemble model.
 The CNN ensemble model achieved an average improvement of $6.9\%$ in \textsc{Dataset S} as compared to its non-ensemble variant.
 Nevertheless, the individual V{ 1}T model still outperformed the CNN ensemble by $5.4\%$.
-For completeness, the V{ 1}T ensemble trained with the same procedure achieved an average single trial correlation of 0.439, which corresponds to an $8.7\%$ improvement over the CNN ensemble model.
+A V{ 1}T ensemble trained with the same procedure achieved an average single trial correlation of 0.439, which corresponds to an $8.7\%$ improvement over the CNN ensemble model.
+Altogether, our proposed core architecture set a new benchmark in both gray-scale and colored visual response prediction.